WordPress/wpcs-docs/wordpress-coding-standards/css.md

 Things that are not yet used in core itself, such as CSS3 animations, may not have a prescribed place above but likely would fit into one of the above in a logical manner.
 Just as CSS is evolving, so our standards will evolve with it.

-Top/Right/Bottom/Left (TRBL/trouble) should be the order for any relevant properties (e.g. margin), much as the order goes in values.
-Corner specifiers (e.g. border-radius-*-*) should be top-left, top-right, bottom-right, bottom-left.
+Top/Right/Bottom/Left (TRBL/trouble) should be the order for any relevant properties (e.g. `margin`), much as the order goes in values.
+Corner specifiers (e.g. `border-radius-*-*`) should be ordered as top-left, top-right, bottom-right, bottom-left.
 This is derived from how shorthand values would be ordered.

 Example: